erSubhashThapa/100daysofcode/r1-log.md

        mainEl.removeChild(x);
    });
    ```
+   The above **leaves** child nodes.
+I expected all child nodes to be cleared, but they aren't.

-   The above leaves child nodes.
-I think it's because to find element x, for each us simply iterating through the indeces of  mainEl.childNodes.
+   I think it's because inorder to find element x, `forEach()` is simply iterating through the indices of `mainEl.childNodes`.
 So first it takes `mainEl.childNodes[0]`, then `mainEl.childNodes[1]`, then index 2, etc:

    Value of x: